gitlabhq/gitlabhq/doc/ci/environments.md

 >
 > - For the monitoring dashboard to appear, you need to:
 >   - Enable the [Prometheus integration](../user/project/integrations/prometheus.md).
->   - Configure Prometheus to collect at least one [supported metric](../user/project/integrations/prometheus_library/index.md)
+>   - Configure Prometheus to collect at least one [supported metric](../user/project/integrations/prometheus_library/index.md).
 > - With GitLab 9.2, all deployments to an environment are shown directly on the monitoring dashboard.

-If you have enabled [Prometheus for monitoring system and response metrics](../user/project/integrations/prometheus.md), you can monitor the performance behavior of your app running in each environment.
+If you have enabled [Prometheus for monitoring system and response metrics](../user/project/integrations/prometheus.md), you can monitor the behavior of your app running in each environment.

 Once configured, GitLab will attempt to retrieve [supported performance metrics](../user/project/integrations/prometheus_library/index.md) for any environment that has had a successful deployment.
 If monitoring data was successfully retrieved, a **Monitoring** button will appear for each environment.

 ![Environment Detail with Metrics](img/deployments_view.png)